alaTest Sites

-alaTest has collected and analyzed 736 reviews of Apple iMac 27-inch (Mid/Late 2011).
+alaTest has collected and analyzed 735 reviews of Apple iMac 27-inch (Mid/Late 2011).
 The average rating for this product is 4.4/5, compared to an average rating of 4.1/5 for other Desktops for all reviews.
-Comments about the price and design are on the whole positive.
-The size and usability are also mentioned favorably.
-There are some mixed opinions about the reliability.
+Reviews about the price and design are overall positive.
+The size and usability are also appreciated, whereas views are divided on the reliability.

 usability, size, design, price

 We analyzed user and expert ratings, product age and more factors.
-Compared to other Desktops the Apple iMac 27-inch (Mid/Late 2011) is awarded an overall alaScore™ of 90/100 = Excellent quality.
+Compared to other Desktops the Apple iMac 27-inch (Mid/Late 2011) is awarded an overall alaScore™ of 89/100 = Very good quality.

 Consumer review (amazon.co.uk)

 alaTest has collected and analyzed 112 user reviews of Apple iMac 27-inch (Mid/Late 2011) from Amazon.co.uk.
 The average user rating for this product is 4.2/5, compared to an average user rating of 4.2/5 for other Desktops on Amazon.co.uk.
 People really like the usability.
-The size is also appreciated.
+The size also gets good reviews.

 size, usability